AMACAFELLA/you_are_wrong/README.md

 # You're Wrong

-You're Wrong is a social media web application built with Next.js, Tailwind CSS, and MongoDB.
-Users can post opinions, disagree with other users' opinions, and more.
+You're Wrong is a social platform for respectful disagreements and debates.
+Users can post opinions and reply with disagreements, which other users can upvote or downvote.
+The aim is to start thoughtful discussions from different perspectives.

 ## Features
+- Post opinions and reply with disagreements
+- Upvote or downvote opinions and disagreements
+- User profiles and follows
+- Search and explore other users
+- Notifications for replies, mentions, reposts, votes, and new followers
+- Responsive design
 - User authentication with Clerk
 - Create/update user profile
-- Post text opinions
-- Search for gifs with Giphy API to embed in opinions
 - View opinion feed
-- Reply to opinions with disagreements
 - Delete own opinions
 - User activity feed
-- Search for communities
-- Search for users
 - Webhooks with Clerk to sync data

 ## Code Overview